SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Appendix

-\subsection{Uniform Multipliers Analysis}
+\subsection{Uniform multipliers analysis}

-The uniform multiplier sweep analysis (Figure~\ref{fig:uniform_multipliers_ft} and Figure~\ref{fig:uniform_multipliers_fs}) reveals varying performance characteristics across model versions and evaluation metrics.
-In the fine-tuned models (Figure~\ref{fig:uniform_multipliers_ft}), \textsc{SAEmnesia} variants show competitive performance with some variations across different multiplier ranges, with certain variants like S-OS-OC-CA-FT maintaining strong performance while others such as S-OS-TK-CA-FT exhibit sensitivity to specific multiplier settings.
-The from-scratch models (Figure~\ref{fig:uniform_multipliers_fs}) demonstrate different behavior patterns, with variants like S-OO-CA-FS showing particular sensitivity to moderate multiplier values before recovering at gentler settings.
-Both figures indicate that \textsc{SAEmnesia} variants achieve reasonable performance across various hyperparameter ranges.
-The results suggest that different \textsc{SAEmnesia} configurations may be better suited for different multiplier ranges, highlighting the importance of hyperparameter selection in optimizing unlearning performance.
+The uniform multiplier sweep analysis (\cref{fig:uniform_multipliers_ft,fig:uniform_multipliers_fs}) reveals varying performance characteristics across model versions and evaluation metrics.
+In the fine-tuned models (\cref{fig:uniform_multipliers_ft}), SAEmnesia variants show competitive performance with some variations across different multiplier ranges, with certain variants like S-OS-DC-CA-FT maintaining strong performance while others such as S-OS-TK-CA-FT exhibit sensitivity to specific multiplier settings.
+The from-scratch models (\cref{fig:uniform_multipliers_fs}) demonstrate different behavior patterns, with variants like S-OO-CA-FS showing particular sensitivity to moderate multiplier values before recovering at gentler settings.
+Both figures indicate that SAEmnesia variants achieve reasonable performance across various hyperparameter ranges.
+The results suggest that different SAEmnesia configurations may be better suited for different multiplier ranges, highlighting the importance of hyperparameter selection in optimizing unlearning performance.